santarini/FantasyTools/README.md

 # Fantasy Tools

 Our fantasy basketball league moved from ESPN to Yahoo.
-Yahoo doesn't seem to offer as much data as ESPN did on players.
-One of the obvious metrics that are important for determining ideal fantasy lineups is the number of games scheduled for each player each week.
-This data point is not readily available in the Yahoo fantasy interface.
-Manually finding the number of games each player on a team has scheduled has proven to tedious.
+Yahoo doesn't seem to offer as much data on players as ESPN did.
+One of the missing metrics that I found to be of particular importantance in determining ideal fantasy lineups was the number of games scheduled for each player each week.
+Manually finding this number for each player has proven very tedious.

 YahooBballFantasy.py will seek to automate the process.
 Having this information should provide a significant advantage over lesser informed leaguemates.